thi-ng/umbrella/packages/atom/README.md

-Together these types act as building blocks for various application state handling patterns, specifically aimed (though not exclusively) at the concept of using a nested, immutable, centralized atom as single source of truth within an application.
+Together these types act as building blocks for various application state handling patterns, specifically aimed (though not exclusively) at the concept of using a centralized atom around a nested, immutable object as single source of truth within an application.

 ### Status